2011 in Germany

-2011 in Germany are the events and situation of the Federal Republic of Germany in the year 2011, the state of its land and people in that year.
-In 2011 Germany was recognized for having the most positive influence in the world.
-In 2011 it was the largest contributor to the budget of the European Union (providing 20%) and the third largest contributor to the UN (providing 8%).
-Germany hosted the 2011 FIFA Women's World Cup and ended conscription in the Bundeswehr.
-In education, Germany achieved a third best result for University rankings.
+The following is a list of events from the year 2011 in Germany.
+In 2011, Germany was recognized for having the most positive influence in the world.
+It was also the largest contributor to the budget of the European Union (providing 20%) and the third largest contributor to the UN (providing 8%).
+Germany hosted the 2011 FIFA Women's World Cup and Eurovision Song Contest and ended conscription in the Bundeswehr.
+In education, Germany achieved a third best result in university rankings.